ferecgithub/Questions-Git/GitQuestionsAndAnswers.md

     3. We can create a repository with the "git init" command.
 In this case, "ReadMe.md" will be automatically created for us.

 - What is the "branch" structure mentioned in Git?
 What does it provide us?
+    In the Git system, the branch structure allows developers to work on different features or changes in parallel on the same project.
+By creating bug fixes or new feature branches, developers avoid polluting the main production branch.
+This also provides isolation.

 - How can we create a new "branch" from scratch?
 - How can we switch to an existing "branch"?